Sorin05/The-Last-Chapter/README.md

   ## Testing

-  The project was manually tested by fallowing the steps :
+  The project was manually tested by following the steps :
   - Code was run trough the validator resulting no issues
   - Deploying the project from gitpod workspace trough Heroku
   - The site was also tested on I-Pad , I-Phone and Laptop.